pallavibhakare/conFusion/README.md

 # conFusion

-This site represents an website for a resturant.
+This is a resturant based website.
 It will give an overview of client-side web frameworks, in particular Bootstrap.
 It includes learning about grids and responsive design, Bootstrap CSS and JavaScript components.